kristianmandrup/artifactor/Readme.md

 You can start playing with the API using these files, building up the test suite and then gradually switch to using Mongo DB schemas/models for the API.

+Use the `/adapters` folder to add an adapter, either for the file IO or mongoose.

 ## Mongoose DB and Models/Schemas

 Mongoose DB Models and Schemas are configured in the `/db` folder.